TF2Autobot/tf2autobot/README.md

 ![trade-summary-full2](https://user-images.githubusercontent.com/47635037/86468438-0073e600-bd6a-11ea-8bc0-040229c997d5.PNG)

 #### Offer review summary
 - `DISABLE_DISCORD_WEBHOOK_OFFER_REVIEW`: [true|false] - Used to alert you on the trade that needs for offer review via Discord Webhook.
-If set to false, it will send to your Steam Chat.
+If set to `true`, it will send to your Steam Chat.
 - `DISCORD_WEBHOOK_REVIEW_OFFER_URL` - Discord Webhook URL for REVIEW_OFFER.
 - `DISCORD_WEBHOOK_REVIEW_OFFER_SHOW_QUICK_LINKS`: [true|false] - Show trade partner quick links to their Steam profile, backpack.tf and SteamREP pages.
 - `DISCORD_WEBHOOK_REVIEW_OFFER_DISABLE_MENTION_INVALID_VALUE`: [true|false] - Set to `true` if you want your bot to not mention on only INVALID_VALUE offer.